Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/learning-jazz-with-excel/README.md

 notes together to make **chords**, and every chord has a different set of intervals present within it.
 If we imagine a chord as if it's a building, each note in the chord is like a floor of the building, and the intervals of the chord are like the differences in height between each floor.

 Because of the way the human brain is wired, certain intervals between notes sound more harmonious than others.
 Moreover, across the various musical traditions of the world, the same interval could be perceived in multiple ways, either as consonant or not.
-Therefore, we need to clarify that this exploration is intentionally focused on the tradition of jazz, and the widely-accepted frameworks present within the genre.
+Therefore, we need to clarify that this exploration is intentionally focused on the tradition of jazz, and the widely-accepted frameworks present within that genre.

+Jazz is often talked about in terms of its "expressivity" and broad emotional palette.